 Membership: Subcommittee of ASA Councils, Indigenous Sleep Health

-Clinical: Sleep Service Accreditation Advisory; Medicines
+Clinical: Sleep Service Accreditation Advisory, Medicine

-Members are invited to sit on Subcommittees and Working Parties, based on their interests, and expertise.
-Expressions of Interest to sit on Committees or working parties are regularly circulated to the membership.
+Members are invited to sit on sub-committees and working parties based on their interests and expertise.
+Expressions of interest to sit on committees or working parties are regularly circulated to the membership.

 Councils meet at least once per year at the Sleep DownUnder conference, where two Co-Chairs are elected.
-Councils have a varying amount of activity throughout the year, but the aim is to share knowledge and support with members with similar interests.